Iraqi army's elite force pauses advance near Mosul

 Although CTS is a government unit, many of its Humvees fly the Shi'ite flags of Iraq's majority community.
 Such a display could antagonize Sunnis who make up most of the population in Nineveh province around Mosul.

-Another battle was raging in the western Anbar province, where Islamic State militants were fighting off for a third day an offensive by the army and Sunni tribal fighters seeking to dislodge them from the border town of Rutba.

-Rutba lies on the main highway running west from Baghdad, close to the borders with Jordan and Syria.
+Islamic State attacked Rutba on Sunday, and has been fighting since then for the town, which lies on the main highway running west from Baghdad, close to the borders with Jordan and Syria.

-The militants expanded the area under their control in the town from a third to about half Monday overnight, forcing the government to send reinforcements.
+The militants expanded the area of Rutba under their control from a third to about half Monday overnight, forcing the government to send reinforcements.

-Anbar has been a hotbed of Sunni insurgency against the Shi'ite-led government and the U.S. forces that overthrew former president Saddam Hussein, a Sunni, in 2003.
+Anbar province, where Rutba is located, has been a hotbed of Sunni insurgency against the Shi'ite-led government and the U.S. forces that overthrew former president Saddam Hussein, a Sunni, in 2003.

-The attack on Rutba came after an assault on the Kurdish-held oil city of Kirkuk last week, which prompted local authorities to start expelling Sunni Arabs over fears there could be Islamic State sleeper cells in their midst.
+The Islamic State attack on Rutba came after an assault on the Kurdish-held oil city of Kirkuk last week, which prompted local authorities to start expelling Sunni Arabs over fears there could be Islamic State sleeper cells in their midst.

 Hundreds of displaced Sunni Arab families who had been sheltering in the Kirkuk province from the conflict with Islamic State began moving out after authorities told them on Sunday to leave or face being forcibly expelled, humanitarian workers and residents said on Tuesday.